jiko/postgresty.js/README.md

 Postgresty
 ===

 [Based on this blog post](http://rny.io/nginx/postgresql/2013/07/26/simple-api-with-nginx-and-postgresql.html).
-When I followed his steps and tried to get the API to accept POST XHRs, I ran into problems, hence this repo.
+When I followed his steps and tried to get the API to accept POST XHRs, I ran into problems.

 Make sure to change your Postgres login credentials in `nginx/conf/nginx.conf` and run the `create.sql` script in Postgres.